 By creating a map-based SRC communities across the state will have a method to identify the areas needed to maintain geomorphic equilibrium and not displace and amplify the power of peak flows.
 Where communities have field based geomorphic studies the information on valley walls and channel characteristics may provide valuable information for the review of development proposals.

-DEC River Scientists have recently updated the SRC with available Phase 2 fluvial geomorphic data.
-A draft map integrating the geomorphic data can now be viewed on the Flood Ready Atlas bit.ly/floodatlas
+DEC River Scientists have recently updated the SRC with available Phase 2 fluvial geomorphic data and has been posted on the ANR Natural Resources Atlas tinyurl.com/vtatlas and the Flood Ready Atlas bit.ly/floodatlas

 For more information on River Corridor maps and GIS access.

 Living in Harmony with Streams: A Citizen’s Handbook to How Streams Work, Friends of the Winooski, 2012

 River Corridors - Frequently-Asked-Questions (FAQ)

 Resources - River Science and Policy

 The Vermont Flood Hazard Area & River Corridor Protection Procedure

 Protecting River Corridors in Vermont.
 Kline, Michael and Barry Cahoon, 2010.
 Journal of the American Water Resources Association (JAWRA) 1-10